Latios96/py-typescript-generator/README.md

 `py-typescript-generator` is a tool to create TypeScript type definitions from Python classes.

-> Currently, only Python dataclasses are supported, but it's possible to extend this to other sources, like attrs classes or SqlAlchemy models.
+> Note: Currently, only Python dataclasses are supported, but it's possible to extend this to other sources, like attrs classes or SqlAlchemy models.

 This project is heavily inspired by the [typescript-generator](https://github.com/vojtechhabarta/typescript-generator) project by
 Vojtěch Habarta, a TypeScript generator for Java classes.